Things to Do in Norway

 Driving over the bridges, you will see a combination of lush coastal landscapes, moorland and rocky outcrops reaching out into the sea.

-Go for an evening stroll in Trondheim city centre and discover the scenic old storehouses on the embankment of the Nidelva River.
+Go for an evening stroll in Trondheim city centre and discover the scenic old storehouses on the banks of the Nidelva River.
 Notice the extraordinary old wooden town bridge, Gamle Bybro, connecting the two riverbanks.

 Trondheim

 It is a long drive today, and you will probably reach Mo i Rana (late) in the evening.
 Mo i Rana is a convenient location to stay for the night on your way northwards.
-There is not much to do in this Northern Norwegian industrial town, so you will just stop here for a good night’s sleep.
+There is not much to do in this Northern Norwegian industrial town, so you will only stop here for a good night’s sleep.

 Read more about Trondheim.

 The Arctic Circle Centre, located 650 metres above sea level, marks the border to the Arctic.
-Here you can enjoy a show ‘Welcome to the Arctic’, with images and music from the region.
+Here you can enjoy the show ‘Welcome to the Arctic’, with images and music from the region.
 There is an Arctic post office with its own Arctic Circle postmark, and an Arctic Circle certificate is also available.
 You may also visit the shop with loads of products related to the Arctic and Northern Norway, some more touristic than others!

 On the way, you may agree to a small detour to the renowned Saltstraumen slightly south of Bodø.

 The surroundings are also breathtaking.
-You can also, either today – if you have time – or maybe rather tomorrow morning, try the newer hiking trail, a 2-kilometre Sherpa staircase, opened in 2016 by Norway’s Queen Sonja, leading up to Keiservarden, from where you can enjoy the stunning views of Bodø.
+You can also, either today – if you have time – or maybe tomorrow morning, try the newer hiking trail, a 2-kilometre Sherpa staircase, opened in 2016 by Norway’s Queen Sonja, leading up to Keiservarden, from where you can enjoy the stunning views of Bodø.

 If you had more ‘extra days’ on your trip, you could also choose to extend your stay in this part of Norway and take a ferry from Bodø to the Lofoten Islands.